Vyral/lee-yousef-blog/_posts/2016-10-17-should-you-sell-your-calgary-home-in-the-fall.md

 It makes perfect sense when you think about it.

-<br>By the fall, the bulk of spring listings are expiring.
+By the fall, the bulk of spring listings are expiring.
 As a result, there is less competition, particularly when you consider the “new” label and the fewer days on the market that your listing will boast.
 Also, **home buyers in the fall are more serious.** They have been looking at listings for months, and they are eager to conclude their search and move in comfortably before the holidays.

 {% include pullquote.html %}